Skip to main content

 onPatches(target: object, listener: OnPatchesListener): OnPatchesDisposer

-onPatches allows you to access the patches generated for a tree node and all its children like this:
+onPatches lets you observe the patches generated for a tree node and all its children:

 const disposer = onPatches(todo, (patches, inversePatches) => {